-In accordance with the procedures laid down by the examination boards, GWA provides staff and students with the facility to request particular services following the publication of results.
-Such requests must be made through the school's Exams Office; individuals will not be able to request this service directly from the examinations boards.
+In accordance with the procedures laid down by the examination boards, GWA provides staff and students with the facility to request services following the publication of results.
+Such requests must be made through the school's Exams Office; individuals will not be able to request this service directly from the Examination boards.
 The school is charged for these services and so the costs are passed onto the student or department requesting them.
-The costs vary from board to board and details of the fees applicable will be found on the school's website and on the reverse of the "Post-results; enquiry, consent and payment form" found in your results envelope.
+The costs vary from board to board and details of the fees applicable can be checked with the Exams Office

-There are a range of post results services available --
+There are a range of post results services available

 Post results service Details of the service Clerical check This is a re-check all clerical procedures leading to the issue of a result.
 This service will include the following checks That all parts of the script have been marked The totalling of marks The recording of the marks Reviewing of marking (externally assessed components) This is a post-results review of the original marking to ensure that the agreed mark scheme has been applied correctly.
-A marking error can occur as a result of An administrative error A failure to apply the mark scheme where a task has only a 'right' or 'wrong' answer An unreasonable exercise of academic judgement The awarding body will train its reviewers to conduct reviews of marking accurately and consistently.
+A marking error can occur because of • An administrative error A failure to apply the mark scheme where a task has only a 'right' or 'wrong' answer An unreasonable exercise of academic judgement The awarding body will train its reviewers to conduct reviews of marking accurately and consistently.
 Reviewers will not re-mark the script.
 They will only act to correct any errors identified in the original script marking.
-Priority review of marking (externally Students continuing to university may wish to request this service to ensure any changes are received by the universities in good time. assessed components only) This is a priority post-results review of the original marking to ensure that the agreed mark scheme has been applied correctly.
+Priority review of marking (externally assessed components only) Students continuing to university may wish to request this service to ensure any changes are received by the universities in good time.
+This is a priority post-results review of the original marking to ensure that the agreed mark scheme has been applied correctly.
 A marking error can occur as a result of An administrative error A failure to apply the mark scheme where a task has only a 'right' or 'wrong' answer An unreasonable exercise of academic judgement The awarding body will train its reviewers to conduct reviews of marking accurately and consistently.
 Reviewers will not re-mark the script.
 They will only act to correct any errors identified in the original script marking.
 Priority access to scripts This is a priority service that ensures copies of scripts are returned to the centre in sufficient time to allow decisions to be made whether a non-priority review of marking should be applied for.
 Access to scripts This is a non-priority service enabling centres to request copies of scripts to support teaching and learning.
 Once this has been requested there will be no opportunity to request a clerical check of review of marking of this script.
 Review of moderation This is a review of the original moderation to ensure that the assessment criteria have been fairly, reliably and consistently applied, It is not a re-moderation of candidates' work.
 The awarding body will have trained its reviewers to conduct review of moderation accurately and consistently.

 Please note that if the centre's internally assessed marks (coursework or non-examination assessment) have been accepted without change by an awarding body, this service is not available.